USEPA/WNTR/documentation/gis.rst

    Note that **shapely** is installed with geopandas.

 The following examples use a water network generated from Net1.inp.
-The snap and intersect examples also use additional GIS data stored in the `examples/data <https://github.com/USEPA/WNTR/blob/main/examples/data>`_ directory.
+The :class:`~wntr.gis.geospatial.snap` and :class:`~wntr.gis.geospatial.intersect` examples
+also use additional GIS data stored in the `examples/data <https://github.com/USEPA/WNTR/blob/main/examples/data>`_ directory.
+For simplicity, the examples assume that all data coordinates are in the EPSG:4326 coordinate reference system (CRS).
+More information on setting and transforming CRS is included in :ref:`crs`.

 .. doctest::
     :skipif: gpd is None